Self Hosting

 pins the minor version to 1.3 but allows only patch upgrades.

-The self-hosted versions of Keygen are somewhat of a Long-Term Support (LTS) release, getting a new release twice a year after being battle tested in Keygen Cloud.
+The self-hosted versions of Keygen are somewhat of a Long-Term Support (LTS) release, getting a new release roughly twice a year after being battle tested in Keygen Cloud.
 If you want features as soon as they're available, consider becoming a Keygen Cloud customer, or alteratively, build the Docker image from source (but understand the risks associated with running edge software).

-After reviewing what other maintainers of popular open-source projects do, it seems like a bi-yearly schedule works well for everyone vs. more frequent updates:
+After reviewing what other maintainers of popular open source projects do, it seems like a bi-yearly schedule works well for everyone vs. more frequent updates:

 - Self-hosters can upgrade their setup less frequently, which saves them time spent on maintenance and reduces their workload.